bxdoan/bxdoan/README.md

 <div align="center">

-> Success usually comes to those who are too busy to be looking for it.
+> If you can dream it, you can achieve it.

-> — Henry David Thoreau —
+> — Zig Ziglar —

 </div>